-If you ever needed to know how much blood does your heart pump every minute, this cardiac output calculator will surely be of help.
-This article will give you a thorough explanation of how is the cardiac output calculated and provide you with its clear definition.
+If you ever needed to know how much blood your heart pumps every minute, this cardiac output calculator will surely be of help.
+This article will give you a thorough explanation of how the cardiac output is calculated and provide you with its clear definition.
 We will also teach you how to use the cardiac output formula (called the Fick equation) and how to assess whether the results are within normal values.

 Make sure to take a look at the mean arterial pressure calculator for more information on your circulatory system.